MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-msal.md

 The main authentication scenarios are as follows:

-* [User authentication](#perform-user-authentication-with-msal): Used to verify the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.
+* [User authentication](#perform-user-authentication-with-msal): Used to verify the identity of human users.

 * [Application authentication](#perform-application-authentication-with-msal): Used to verify the identity of an application that needs to access resources without human intervention by using configured credentials.

-* [On-behalf-of (OBO) authentication](#perform-on-behalf-of-obo-authentication): Allows an application to get an Azure AD access token for another application and then "convert" it to an Azure AD access token to access your cluster.
+* [On-behalf-of (OBO) authentication](#perform-on-behalf-of-obo-authentication): Allows an application to exchange a token for said application with a token to access a Kusto service.
+This flow must be implemented with MSAL.

 * [Single page application (SPA) authentication](#perform-single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.
 This flow must be implemented with MSAL.

 For user and application authentication, we recommend using the [Kusto client libraries](kusto/api/client-libraries.md).
 For OBO and SPA authentication, the Kusto client libraries can't be used.

-> [!NOTE]
-> With the Kusto client libraries, Azure AD tokens are stored in a local token cache on the user's machine to reduce the number of times they're prompted for credentials.
-The cache file is **%APPDATA%\Kusto\userTokenCache.data** and can only be accessed by the signed-in user.

 ## Authentication parameters